 Figure 6 below shows the number of morphine milligram equivalents (MME) prescribed (subsequently dispensed) by profession.
-MMEs is a standardized measurement used to represent the potency of opioids but excludes buprenorphine as a partial opioid agonist.
+MMEs is a standardized measurement used to represent the potency of opioids, but excludes buprenorphine as a partial opioid agonist.

 Figure 6.
-MMEs prescribed by dentists comprised .4% of total MMEs prescribed in 2018.
-The percent of MMEs prescribed by dentists fell by 26.5% from 2017 to 2018.
+MMEs prescribed by dentists comprised .7% of total MMEs prescribed in 2019.
+The percent of MMEs prescribed by dentists fell by 26.5% from 2017 to 2018 and it appears the trend will be similar for 2019.